Disciples wage spiritual warfare through right conduct, acts of love, and by proclaiming the gospel of Jesus Christ.

 PRACTICAL APPLICATIONS

-should not even be named among the saints.
-Instead, let us be “giving thanks”
+even be named among the saints.
+Instead, let them be “giving thanks” to

-to God for all His graciousness.
-It is our positive acts for others that defeat
+God for His graciousness.
+Their positive acts for others defeat the hostile spiritual

-lust, anger, and greed, those same powers gain ground over us.
+powers.
+But when they surrender to lust, anger, and greed, those same powers gain

 Wives, for example, must show reverence to their